Moy Regional Primary School

 Forest Mandala Patterns

 To celebrate the joys of autumn, we used leaves from the autumn forest floor to create these interesting repeat mandala patterns.
-The range of colours, shapes and textures you can see is just amazing!
-Beautiful work everyone!
+The different colours, shapes and textures you can see are just amazing!

 The Autumn Hedgerow